 Classes will take place in the Keyboard Lab (Rm 229) of Harrison-LeCaine Hall of Queen’s University, on Bader Lane.
-The JMC 2 course has been expanded to 37 weeks and runs between September, 2013 – June, 2014.
-Thursdays 4.30-5.30pm, Instructor - Barbara Bolte
+The JMC 2 course has been expanded to 38 weeks and runs between September, 2014 – June, 2015.
+Students register for either Class A or Class B.

 All students will be expected to participate in the year-end concert

-in a group class performance on Sunday June 22nd, 2014.
-Participation in the QCM April Ensemble concert will be at the discretion of the instructor.
+in a group class performance on Saturday June 20th, 2015.
+Participation in the April Ensemble Concert will be at the discretion of the instructor.